Dependent Relative Tax Credit

 How to apply

-If you are a PAYE taxpayer and are claiming for a dependent relative, the easiest way to claim the Dependent Relative Tax Credit is to use PAYE Anytime which is available through Revenue's myAccount service.
+If you are a PAYE taxpayer and are claiming for a dependent relative, the easiest way to claim the Dependent Relative Tax Credit is to use PAYE Services which is available through Revenue's myAccount service.

 Alternatively, you can claim the credit by completing the relevant claim form, either DR1 (pdf) for a relative or parent or DR2 (pdf) for a son or daughter or a child.
 The completed form should be sent to your Revenue office.
 It will take longer to update your tax credits and issue a Tax Credit Certificate if you submit a paper claim.